Ferdinand Claiborne Latrobe: Personal life

 In 1861, Latrobe married Louisa Sherlock Swann, daughter of Thomas Swann, who was formerly Mayor of Baltimore and Governor of Maryland.
 They had one son, Swann.
 The child died before reaching manhood.
-His wife she died in 1865.
+His wife died in 1865.
 Latrobe married Ellen Penrose Swann, the widow of Thomas Swann, Jr., in 1880 and together they had three children: Ferdinande Charlotte (b.
 1881), Ellen Virginia (b.
 1883), and Ferdinand Claiborne Latrobe, Jr. (1889–1944).

 Latrobe died on January 13, 1911, at his home at 904 North Charles Street in Baltimore.
 He had a Masonic funeral that was commanded by Grand Master Thomas J. Shryock.
 He was buried at Green Mount Cemetery in Baltimore.